-Fiduciary Duty is the legal obligation to act in the best interest of another.
+A fiduciary duty is a legal obligation to act in another person’s best interest.

 In this type of relationship, a principal entrusts a fiduciary with taking care of their money, property, or other assets.

 Trust is the key element of a fiduciary relationship.
 To maintain this trust, a fiduciary is expected to fulfill three specific obligations:

 Most fiduciary relationships involve financial matters, but others focus on providing advice or general caretaking.
 Here are some examples: